-There are a several known deficiencies (as of 2018) within the sanitary sewer system in need of improvement.
-These improvements are most likely to be undertaken as CIP projects or as part of future development within the planning area.
+There are a several known deficiencies (as of 2018) within the sanitary sewer system in need of improvement.3 These improvements are most likely to be undertaken as CIP projects or as part of future development within the planning area.
 Areas and/or facilities with known deficiencies are as follows:

-• Pump station S-7 (located south of Bernal, just west of railroad tracks).
-Based on City operation and maintenance requirements, the pump station will need to be converted from a dry well to a full submersible pump station in order to continue to operate at current capacity or any increased capacity within the planning area.
+- Pump station S-7 (located south of Bernal, just west of railroad tracks).
+Based on City operation and maintenance requirements, the pump station will need to be converted from a dry well to a full submersible pump station in order to continue to operate at current capacity or any increased capacity within the planning area. - First Street.
+The sanitary sewer system in First Street within the planning area requires system improvements to provide some flow consolidation and diversion to improve the capacity serving the area east of the planning area.